Arkueid/Arkueid/README.md

 - ⚡ Fun fact: ...
 -->

-Coding for fun, and maybe for waifus... okay, definitely for waifus sometimes. 😅 Just a dev trying to mix work with a bit of anime obsession.
+Coding for fun, and maybe for waifus... okay, definitely for waifus sometimes. 😅 Just a student trying to mix work with a bit of anime obsession.